wilsonify/Build-Supercomputers-with-Raspberry-Pi-3/README.md

 This book's mission is to effectively instruct anyone, with basic computer hardware and software skills, on how to construct an affordable Pi3 supercomputer.
 If you are looking at performing high-level computation with microchips, then this book is for you.

 ## Instructions and Navigation
-All of the code is organized into folders.
+All the code is organized into folders.
 The commands and instructions will look like the following:

     #include <math.h> // math library
     #include <stdio.h>// Standard Input / Output library